Brood inspections are an incredibly important part of looking after your bees – if not the most important part!

 A view down a brood cell with eggs.
 When the frame is held up to the light, freshly laid eggs are easily seen.
-A healthy queen will lay her eggs in the center of the cell.
+A healthy queen will lay her eggs in the centre of the cell:

 Check for pattern of brood – should be full and healthy looking.